- What you are looking for woodworking chisels?

 Tips for using chisels

-- Keep your chisels sharp and always direct your chisel away from the body, you can use a good pair of clamps like the Bessey clamps to stabilize your work, or use a bench vice to make your cuts more controlled.
+- Keep your chisels sharp and always direct your chisel away from the body, you can use a grade-A pair of clamps like the Bessey clamps to stabilize your work or use a bench vice to make your cuts more controlled.

 - When making mortise cuts, start with the bevel down.
 Push the chisel gently into the wood, removing thin slices at a time.
 You can control how much wood you remove by raising or lowering the handle.